caligo-mentis/smart-bus/README.md

 Built-in parsers and encoders for command payload with examples described in [`fixtures`](test/fixtures/commands.js).

-Also `send` method accepts raw buffer as command data:
+Use `payload` param if you need to send raw buffer as command payload:

 ```js
 var sender = bus.device('1.50');